scnslabutsa/myhthelperEduContent/_episodes/ht2.md

 <p align="center">
 <img src="https://scnslabutsa.github.io/myhthelperEduContent/Images/HormoneReceptorCells.png"/>
 </p>
 They can attach to the hormones estrogen (estrogen- positive or ER-positive) and/or progesterone (progesterone positive or PR-positive).
 For these cancers, high estrogen levels help cancer cells grow and spread.
-About 75% of patients are diagnosed with hormone receptor positive breast cancer.
+About 75% of patients are diagnosed with hormone receptor-positive breast cancer.

+* For ER-positive and PR-positive breast cancers, blocking or slowing estrogen and progesterone from attaching to receptors can help keep the cancer from growing and spreading.

 * Breast cancers with few or no hormone receptor cells are called hormone receptor-negative cancers.
 They can be estrogen receptor-negative (ER-negative) and/or progesterone receptor-negative (PR-negative).